AdaCore/gnatstudio/docs/users_guide/extending.rst

   .. index:: <combo>
   .. index:: <combo-entry>

-  GPS inserts the text from the :file:`switch` attribute, concatenated with the text of the :file:`value` attribute for the currently selected entry, into the command line.
+  GNAT Studio inserts the text from the :file:`switch` attribute, concatenated with the text of the :file:`value` attribute for the currently selected entry, into the command line.
 If the value of the current entry is the same as that of the :file:`nodigit` attribute, only the